dwongdev/farmOS/docs/model/type/organization.md

 Organization is created or managed by software outside of farmOS, it can be identified easily.
 It can also be used to store additional structured metadata that does not fit into the standard Asset attributes.

+#### Archived

+Organizations can be marked as "archived" to indicate that they are no longer relevant.
+Archived Organizations will be hidden from most lists in farmOS unless they are explicitly requested.

 ## Relationships